Agreement shows Ohio utility paid regulator for future help

 Later that month, the utilities commission came through, concluding in an order that “we find that is no longer necessary or appropriate” for FirstEnergy's three Ohio electric companies to file a rate case in 2024.

-In January, with Randazzo no longer at the commission, FirstEnergy was ordered to file a rate case in 2024.7 Travel Stocks to Buy as Summer Kicks Into High Gear
+In January, with Randazzo no longer at the commission, FirstEnergy was ordered to file a rate case in 2024.

-The last 18 months have created much uncertainty in the market.
-And it has been a catalyst for the gamification of stock trading.
-However, there was one prediction that looked like a good bet then and does even more so now.
-That prediction was that Americans would begin to travel en masse as soon as they possibly could.

-While America may not be back to a pre-pandemic normal, it’s much closer than it was just six months ago.
-And Americans are making investors in travel stocks very happy.

-But is this a case of the easy gains being gone?
-Should investors be concerned about the Delta variant of the novel coronavirus that is causing public health restrictions to be enacted in certain areas of the world?

-At this point, neither of those statements seems to be true.
-That’s why we’ve put together this special presentation that focuses on travel stocks.
-We’ve looked at different sectors of the travel category and selected a sample of companies whose stocks look like good investments for the rest of 2021 and likely beyond.
+It can be fun to invest in some speculative stocks.
+But it should go without saying that those stocks shouldn’t make up the bulk of your portfolio.
+In fact, it’s important to find a few good stocks that make up the base of your portfolio.
+These are momentum stocks that are in a strong uptrend.

+One way to find such stocks is to look at the most active stocks (or volume leaders).
+Shares of these companies are among the most traded or have the highest dollar volume of shares traded in a given trading day.

+Any stock may crack this list from time to time (for example, when there’s new news about the company).
+However, stocks tend to find their way on this list consistently that bear watching.
+That’s because this list indicates that there is pressure among investors to buy or sell the stock.
+And that makes an investor’s decision very simple.

+And that’s the reason we created this special presentation.
+The stocks on this list are among the most actively traded stocks on the market today.
+They also share a similar quality.
+They are coming off strong years in 2020 and seem to be showing some consolidation for another leg up.

-View the "7 Travel Stocks to Buy as Summer Kicks Into High Gear"
+View the "7 Stocks That Still Have Upside For Investors to Buy"

 .

-Note: This story was first published Aug.
-2, 2021.
-It was updated Aug.
-4, 2021, to correct details of an email sent by former Ohio pubic utilities chair Sam Randazzo.
-Randazzo emailed a FirstEnergy Corp. executive and others an announcement that the commission was seeking applications for an open seat, not that he would apply for the seat.
-7 Stocks That Still Have Upside For Investors to Buy